 Height surgery in Korea is a popular choice for those who want to be head and shoulders above the rest.

-In the South Korean dating scene, womens’ preference for tall men is well known, as is mens’ desire to improve their romance prospects in a competitive, appearance-orientated culture.
+In the South Korean dating scene, the preference for tall men is well known, as is the male desire to improve their romance prospects in a competitive, appearance-orientated culture.
 In a country where petite statures are the norm, it’s therefore no surprise that height surgery in Korea is most commonly sought by men.

 Aside from this, career-related concerns are driving both sexes to the operating theater.
 For certain jobs in Korea, being an average height isn’t just advantageous; it’s a requirement.
 Indeed, Korea Air Lines Co. stipulate that cabin crew members must be able to reach overhead storage compartments without standing on tiptoes.